pardhu-1709/my-jenkins-project/README.md

 ## Notes
 - Ensure AWS credentials are configured in Jenkins to allow S3 access.
 - Tomcat must be running and reachable for deployment.
-- All files and screenshots are included in the repository for reference.

 ---